myersb89/Custom-config-manager/README.md

 The tool also uses the Python multiprocessing library to create a pool of worker processes.
 The configuration for each target host is submitted as a job to the worker process pool.
 This gives us a few benefits
 1. Configuration for multiple hosts can run in parallel
 2. The tool can scale up by running from a machine with more CPU cores and increasing the number of workers in the pool
-3. An exception encountered while configuring a host does cause the whole tool to crash and all configuration to fail; it is isolated to the worker process that ran into the exception
+3. An exception encountered while configuring a host does not cause the whole tool to crash and all configuration to fail; it is isolated to the worker process that ran into the exception

 # Configuration
 The configuration files for the tool are written in YAML and consist of a key for `packages` with a value of a list of package objects to install/remove and a key for `files` with a value of a list of file objects to create/override on the target server.
 See below for package and file object specifications.